DennisGross/gimitest/README.md

         state, info = env.reset() # Tests and configuration is executed here
 ```

+For more advanced examples, we refer to the examples folder.

 ## 👩🏼‍💻 Architecture
 Decorator design pattern is used to modify the functionality of an object at runtime.
 At the same time other instances of the same class will not be affected by this, so individual object gets the modified behavior.